criscaldeirat/cyber_learning_notes/Fundamental_IT_Skills/3_Connection_Types.md

 - Offers mobility and enables access to the internet from almost anywhere
 - It depends a lot on the network coverage

+### Near Field Communication (NFC)

+- Is a short-range wireless technology
+- Allows devices to communicate and exchange data over very short distances, typically up to 4 inches (10 cm)
+- Used for applications such as contactless payments, electronic ticketing, and data transfer between devices
+- It operates at a frequency of 13.56 MHz and supports various modes, including peer-to-peer communication, card emulation, and reader/writer modes
+- NFC enables quick and secure interactions with minimal setup, making it convenient for mobile payments, access control, and sharing information.

+### Infrared (IR)

+- Is a type of wireless communication technology
+- Uses light waves in the electromagnetic spectrum to transmit data between devices
+- Used in short-range communication, commonly found in devices like remote controls, wireless keyboards and mice, and computer-to-printer communication